MakeSchool-Tutorials/Make-Chat-Tutorial/P03-Join-The-Chat/content.md

 ```

 Feel free to reload the page to make sure your username form looks good to go.

+# Submitting the Form Via WebSocket

 Let's add some client script to send the new username to the server.
+Notice that we are not going to use an HTTP request, instead we can use a socket event on the connection we already have created!
+We'll create a new event called 'new user'.
+On the server we'll later create a listener to listen for events named this.

 ```javascript
 // index.js